Sergeus/Sergeus.github.io/_drafts/HM05RockSmash.md

 ![](/assets/img/nigel-thornberry.jpg)
 *I would be lying if I said this joke wasn't part of why I wrote this post.*

 Today's tidbit was fairly straightforward, and many of you readers probably noticed this change while playing the games.
-Little did you know the way it made Generation 6 subtly inconsistent from all those that came before it.
+What tripped me up here was the way it made Generation 6 subtly inconsistent from all of the previous ones.